MLBAMGames/MLBGames/README.md

 Game panels will have a different frame color based on their game status (scheduled, pregame, live, ended).

-Games broadcasting will be shown with a blue border:
+Games broadcasting will be shown with a red border:

 ![image](https://raw.githubusercontent.com/MLBAMGames/MLBGames/master/game-live-panel.png)